Read our Infosheets to learn more about your rights and obligations

 Yes.
 The law allows police to choose from the following extrajudicial measures:

 • Give him a warning.
-This means that the police take the time to talk to the youth and his parents or guardian.
-They clearly explain the possible legal consequences of the youth’s behaviour;
+This means that the police take the time to talk to the young person and his parents or guardian (a person who has responsibility for the young person and takes the place of his or her parents).
+The police must clearly explain the possible legal consequences of the young person’s behaviour.

-• Give him a caution, which means that he is given an official warning in the form of a letter addressed to his parents or guardian.
-The caution can also be given during a meeting.
-The letter to the parents says that the youth committed an offence and that the police intervened.
-There’s no caution program in Quebec ;
+• Give him a caution.
+A caution is an official warning.
+It can be delivered in a letter addressed to parents or a guardian or during a meeting.
+The letter will state that the young person committed an offence and that the police intervened.
+Note that there is currently no caution program in place Quebec.

-• Refer the youth to an organization or a program that can help him change his behaviour so that he won’t re-offend.
-The adolescent must however agree to this measure.
+• Refer the young person to a community organization or program that can help him change his behaviour so that he won’t commit another offence.
+The adolescent must agree to this kind of measure.

-It is important to know that when an officer applies one of these measures, the youth has the right to consult a lawyer.
-This is especially important when the youth is directed towards an aid organization or a program – he must be in absolute agreement for this measure to be possible.
+It is important to know that when a police officer applies one of these measures, the young person has the right to consult a lawyer.
+This is especially important when the measure chosen is referral to a community organization or program since the young person must agree to this measure.
 Consulting a lawyer can help him make an informed decision.

 Why choose extrajudicial measures?

-Antoine’s schoolyard fight is a good example of an offence where extrajudicial measures would be appropriate.
+Since it was a relatively minor incident, Costas’ schoolyard fight is a good example of an offence for which extrajudicial measures would be appropriate.

 When are extrajudicial measures appropriate?

-The main question to consider when deciding whether to apply an extrajudicial measure is the following: Will the measure be enough to hold the youth accountable and reduce his chances of re-offending?
+The main question is whether the measure is adequate enough to hold the young person accountable and reduce his chances of re-offending.

 Who gets to select the extrajudicial measure?

-Several people can participate in choosing an extrajudicial measure.
-The first person who must consider this option is the arresting police officer.
-As soon as she intervenes with an adolescent, the police officer must determine whether it is preferable to apply an extrajudicial measure instead of filing charges against the youth.
+Several people participate in choosing an extrajudicial measure.
+The first person is the arresting police officer.
+As soon as she intervenes, the officer must decide whether to file charges or apply an extrajudicial measure.

 Not only are the police and the Crown important in this process, but the victims also play a big role.
-Since an extrajudicial sanction can be a way of compensating victims for their suffering, the law gives them an opportunity to express their opinion on what sanction they think is acceptable.
-The participation of families and the community is also greatly encouraged.
-With all these people involved, chances are good that an appropriate sanction will be selected.
+Since an extrajudicial sanction can be a way of repairing harm done to victims, the law gives them an opportunity to express their opinion on what sanction they think is acceptable.

 Important